How Much Does It Cost to Paint a House in 2025?

 To enhance the look of your exterior, you may want to have your soffits and fascias painted.

-Other exterior jobs include painting garden walls which cost around £100 to £320, £100 to £340 to re-paint fences, and £120 to £430 to paint decking.
+Other exterior jobs include painting garden walls, which cost around £100 to £320, £100 to £340 to re-paint fences, and £120 to £430 to paint decking.

-The cost of painting exterior woodwork such as a shed ranges from £100 to £350.
+The cost of painting exterior woodwork, such as a shed, ranges from £100 to £350.

-Exterior Painting Prices
+House Painting Prices in 2025

 If you plan to paint your exterior walls or other outdoor fixtures yourself, then you need to consider the following exterior paint prices: